-For landscape workshops we will discover how to scout a location for opportunities, to set up our tripods, image type and quality, aspects of composition, focusing and metering, remote triggering and the use of filters including neutral density, graduated neutral density and polarisers for dramatic effects.
-Importantly you will not be told what to shoot but given guidance and freedom to use your own ideas about a scene and capture it as you see it, which is of far greater value.
+For landscape workshops we will discover how to scout a location for opportunities, to set up our tripods, consider image type and quality, composition, focusing and metering, remote triggering and the use of filters including neutral density, graduated neutral density and polarisers for dramatic effects.
+Importantly, you will not be told what to shoot, but given whatever guidance and freedom you need to capture a scene as you see it, which is of far greater value.

 For those who already own their own equipment I wholly recommend that you bring this with you as it what you will be shooting with as your photography develops.
 If you can borrow something, great, if not, there are companies that do gear rental.

 How many locations will we visit?

 Generally for all-day sessions we will try to visit 2 locations to give you some variety and different shooting opportunities.
 For shorter sessions, best use of time may mean 1 location.
 I strongly believe that you will gain far more by exploring a location in detail and giving yourself plenty of time to concentrate on the technical and artistic aspects, rather than rushing around trying to cram in as much as possible.
-Less time in the car also means more time behind the camera and more teaching time, which is what its all about!
+Less time in the car also means more time behind the camera and more teaching time, which is what it's all about!

-What do you need to bring?
+What do we need to bring?

 Above all, bring a sense of humour and enthusiasm to learn!